Andrii-Pershko/PhoneBookPET/README.md

 # React "Phone Book" pet project

-This project was created to demonstrate technical training in react and the ability to do registration and login on the site.
+This project was created to demonstrate technical skills in React and the ability to register and log in to the site.

 <h2>
 In the project